DoctorWkt/rosco_m68k/code/tools/r68k/README.md

 2. `r68k` also emulates the DUART hardware including the 100Hz clock tick and the SPI bit-banged SD card.
 Using the real `rosco_m68k.rom` (with the `-S` command-line option) you can boot the system up as if it was the real hardware.

-3. `r68k` emulates many of the `xv6` "trap 11" system calls.
-If you
-   use the `-a` command-line option to set the start address, then the ROM won't get involved.
-Instead, the `xv6` executable starts at the given start address (usually $18000) and any `xv6` system calls will be emulated by `r68k`.
+It also emulates the CH375 device and the expansion RAM + base register as used by the `xv6` operating system.

 ## Build it